Likhith011/Image-Prediction/README.md

-# Image Recognition System
+# Image Predection

-A lightweight image recognition web application using a convolutional neural network (CNN).
+A lightweight image Predection web application using a convolutional neural network (CNN).

 This repository contains code to train, run, and serve an image classification model.
 It includes training scripts, a saved model, a minimal web UI for uploading images, and utilities for preprocessing and inference.